-- Planning for 2019 commencement of Surat Basin oil and gas production continuing at pace with environmental and regulatory approvals advanced. - Gas exploration in PEP 11, Offshore Sydney Basin set to continue with Bounty applications for expanded 3D seismic surveys.
+- Planning for 2019 commencement of Surat Basin oil and gas production continuing at pace with the Downlands Gas Field production Lease renewed in June 2019 and environmental and regulatory approvals advanced for PL2 Alton oil production. - Gas exploration in PEP 11, Offshore Sydney Basin is set to continue with Bounty supporting an application for approval of a 3D seismic survey.